-Whatever your level of experience you will need to be able to follow verbal and written instructions in English so that you can work safely in the workshop.
+Whatever your level, you will need to be able to follow verbal and written instructions in English so you can work safely in the workshop.

 How will I be taught, and will there be any work outside the class?

 There will be some set homework for the group, for example, collecting images, planning designs and developing samples.
-Your work will benefit greatly from some additional time spent on sketchbooks and research however it is understood that sometimes this is not possible.
+Your work will benefit greatly from some time spent on sketchbooks and research outside of class where possible.

 Are there any other costs?
 Is there anything I need to bring?

-Basic materials are covered in the fees.
+Access to basic materials and resources are available as part of this course.
 You may need to supplement this with other materials; fabrics, papers, threads etc. to suit specific needs or preference and to provide variation.
 You should have a sketchbook with you for every session and sometimes you will want to print out images from the internet to build up your research.
-A camera is also useful and occasionally it will be suggested that you use a photocopier for your work.
+A camera will also be useful.

 When I've finished, what course can I do next?